maxuel99/NodeJS/README.md

 # NodeJS
-Add routes to your API for retrieving, updating and deleting a resource.
+Configure your API to enable CORS for requests from the origin http://localhost:8080.